Carlos Zambrano: 2009 season

-On May 27, 2009, Zambrano was ejected in the seventh inning of a game against the Pittsburgh Pirates after an argument with umpire Mark Carlson on a call of safe at home plate.
+On May 27, Zambrano was ejected in the seventh inning of a game against the Pittsburgh Pirates after an argument with umpire Mark Carlson on a call of safe at home plate.
 With the Cubs up, 2–1, and Nyjer Morgan representing the tying run at third base, Zambrano's pitch got away from Cubs catcher Geovany Soto.
 While Soto chased after the ball, Zambrano raced Morgan to the plate and tried to apply the tag, but Carlson called Morgan safe, contending that Morgan's left hand got past Zambrano.
 After a brief argument, Zambrano appeared to bump Carlson and was ejected.
 Zambrano then threw a ball into left field, hurled his glove into the dugout and repeatedly struck a recently installed Gatorade dispenser in the dugout with a baseball bat, while Cubs manager Lou Piniella tried to calm him down.
-Zambrano was suspended six games without pay and fined $3,000 by Major League Baseball.
+Zambrano was suspended six games without pay and fined $3,000 by MLB.
 Zambrano's troubles continued when he missed the team's flight to Atlanta.
 The issue was resolved internally, within the Cubs organization.
 During his next start, Zambrano struck-out seven batters, and hit the game-winning home run en route to his 100th career win.
 After the game, reporters began to inquire if Zambrano could possibly win 300 games during his career.
 He replied that he tentatively planned to retire when his contract with the Cubs expired, claiming, "I want to help this team and do everything possible to win with this team.
 After five years, or four years, or whatever it is, that's it.
 I just don't want to play.
 I want to stay at home and see my daughters grow up and be with my family more."